-- (1) Represents the executive's base and target bonus pay times the applicable tier multiplier under the Executive Severance Non-Change in Control Plan (2 times for Tier I, 1.5 times for Tier II and 1 times for Tier III).
+- (1) Represents the executive's base salary and target bonus pay times the applicable tier multiplier under the Executive Severance Non-Change in Control Plan (2 times for Tier I, 1.5 times for Tier II and 1 times for Tier II).
 Mr. Boynton is included in Tier I, Mr. Ruperto in Tier II and Messrs.
-Herman, Manzer and Posze are included in Tier III. - (2) For purposes of calculating Scheduled Severance, the executive's base pay is multiplied by the applicable tier multiplier under the CIC Plan (3 times for Tier I and 2 times for Tier II).
+Herman, Manzer and Posze are included in Tier III. - (2) For purposes of calculating Scheduled Severance, the executive's base salary is multiplied by the applicable tier multiplier under the CIC Plan (3 times for Tier I and 2 times for Tier II).
 Messrs.
 Boynton, Ruperto and Herman are included in Tier I and Messrs.
 Manzer and Posze are included in Tier II.
 For purposes of calculating the Bonus Severance, the applicable tier multiplier is applied to the greater of: (i) the highest annual bonus received over the three years preceding the termination of employment; (ii) the target bonus for the year in which the change in control occurred; or (iii) the target bonus in the year of termination. - (3) Represents the actuarial value of an additional two or three years, based on the applicable tier multiplier, of eligibility service and age under the Company's retirement plans and additional years participation in the Savings Plan at the executive's current contribution levels. - (4) Represents: (i) the present value of the annual Company contribution to health and welfare plans times the applicable tier multiplier; (ii) the value of the executives annual tax and financial planning allowance of \$25,000 for Mr. Boynton, and \$10,000 for all other NEOs; and (iii) up to \$30,000 in outplacement services. - (5) Effective January 1, 2016, our CIC Plan and Equity Incentive Plan were amended to eliminate automatic vesting of time-based equity awards upon a change in control, with automatic vesting of performance-based awards at target only if actual performance exceeded target at the time of the change in control.
-Under our CIC Severance Plan and our Equity Incentive Plan adopted by our Board in March 2017, subject to stockholder approval at the annual meeting, time-based and performance-based equity awards vest only upon a qualifying termination event occurring within two years following a change in control unless the awards are not assumed by the acquirer.
+Under our CIC Severance Plan and our Equity Incentive Plan adopted at the annual meeting of stockholders in May 2017, time-based and performance-based equity awards vest only upon a qualifying termination event occurring within two years following a change in control unless the awards are not assumed by the acquirer.

-For stock option awards, the value was calculated as the difference between the closing price of the Company's stock on December 31, 2016 and the option exercise price.
-Performance shares (reflected here at target for 2014, maximum for 2015, and target for 2016) and restricted stock award were valued using the closing price of the Company's stock on December 31, 2016.
+For stock option awards, the value was calculated as the difference between the closing price of the Company's stock on December 31, 2017 and the option exercise price.
+Performance shares awards (reflected here at maximum for 2015 and 2016, and target for 2017) and restricted stock awards were valued using the closing price of the Company's stock on December 31, 2017.
+Any payout of performance shares is subject to any common stock share cap under the Equity Incentive Plan in effect at the time of grant.
 Under the CIC Severance Plan, outstanding performance shares for which the performance period is not more than 50% complete vest at target upon a change in control.
 Outstanding performance shares for which the performance period is more than 50% complete at the time of the change in control will vest at the greater of target or actual performance achievement as determined pursuant to CIC Severance Plan terms.

-(6) This amount reflects the \$4 million cash payment plus interest to which Mr. Boynton would be entitled upon a change in control or any involuntary termination of employment by the Company pursuant to the terms of the CEO Agreement as amended.
+(6) This amount reflects the \$4 million cash payment plus interest to which Mr. Boynton would be entitled upon a change in control or any involuntary termination of employment by the Company pursuant to the terms of the CEO Agreement, as defined under "Agreements with our NEOs".